Obraz (organization): Activities

 "Dveri", and the Serbian Orthodox priests.
-However, most emphasised was the “Spiritual vertical of the Serb history and Serb people”.
+However, most emphasised was the "Spiritual vertical of the Serb history and Serb people".
 The rally underlined the spiritual authority of Justin Popović and Nikolaj Velimirović and urged creation of the Serb state in line with their ideas.
 There were many priests and also girls dressed in Serb folk-costumes.
 The Assembly also called on reconciliation between followers of Draža Mihailović, and dissemination of their ideas in schools.

 Obraz praised war criminal indictees Ratko Mladić and Radovan Karadžić: "We salute the last of Serb heroes!
 Gen. Ratko Mladić [...] and Dr. Radovan Karadžić [...] led Bosnian Serbs in their fight for survival; we thank the great men for their sacrifices with a hope that our pages will strike a spark of inspiration for future generations."

-According to Professor Dr. Ljubiša Rajić, the message on the Obraz' web site: "re-hashes old ideas of Svetosavlje, which attach primary importance to assembly-making, monarchy, clericalism, conservatism, and patriarchal culture.
+According to Professor Dr. Ljubiša Rajić, the message on the Obraz' web site: "re-hashes old ideas of svetosavlje, which attach primary importance to assembly-making, monarchy, clericalism, conservatism, and patriarchal culture.
 Moreover those ideas are currently openly espoused by contemporary ideologues of Serb nationalism, the far-right parties and some Serbian Orthodox priests”.

-But that anti-LGBT sentiment is characteristic also of other organizations, like Homeland Front "Obraz", which according to Nebojša M. Krstić, president of movement "verbally fights against abuses of human rights committed for the sake of legalization of sexually deviant homosexuals and lesbians and numerous sects in our country" Members of the organization chanted "Death to faggots" (Смрт педерима).
+But that anti-LGBT sentiment is characteristic also of other organizations, like Fatherland Front "Obraz", which according to Nebojša M. Krstić, president of movement "verbally fights against abuses of human rights committed for the sake of legalization of sexually deviant homosexuals and lesbians and numerous sects in our country" Members of the organization chanted "Death to faggots" (Смрт педерима).

 In February 2008, Obraz symbols were displayed at a Kosovo Serb rally in the northern part of the city of Kosovska Mitrovica and during the Kosovo is Serbia rally in protest against the independence of Kosovo.
 And in September 2009, they issued open threats of violence through propaganda posters to the organizers and participants of the Gay Pride Parade in Belgrade.

 On 11 July 2009, after the burial of 543 victims in Srebrenica, a group of men and women associated with Obraz "chanted insults directed towards the victims and in support of the Chetnik movement, calling for eradication of Islam".

 Legal status

-On 28 February 2009, the Human and Minority Rights Ministry of Serbia sought to close Obraz and submitted an initiative to look into the legality of its work.
+On 28 February 2009, the Human and Minority Rights Ministry of Serbia sought to shut down Obraz and submitted an initiative to look into the legality of its work.

 In 2011, Obraz was submitted to the constitutional court of Serbia to be forbidden as an extremist organization and to prevent its registration under a different name.
 The leader of this organization Mladen Obradović is accused for calls for lynch of the LGBT population in Serbia in 2009 and 2010.
 He was convicted for 10 months sentence for threatening LGBT people at the pride parade in 2009.
 He was also convicted for 2 years for the same crimes at the 2010 pride parade.

 On 12 June 2012, the Constitutional Court of Serbia declared Obraz illegal.